jwnichols3/ebs-examples/ebs-cloudwatch/README-ebs-cw-alarm-impairedvol.md

 - _PAGINATION_COUNT_: The maximum number of results to return in each paginated AWS API call for describing volumes or CloudWatch alarms.

-- _ALARM_EVALUATION_TIME_: The period, in seconds, over which the CloudWatch metric data points are evaluated against the alarm conditions.
+- _ALARM_EVALUATION_PERIODS_: The period, in seconds, over which the CloudWatch metric data points are evaluated against the alarm conditions.

+- _ALARM_DATAPOINTS_TO_ALARM_: Minimum number of datapoints the alarm needs within the alarm period

+- _ALARM_THRESHOLD_VALUE_: The threshold value for alarm.

 - _METRIC_PERIOD_: The granularity, in seconds, of the returned CloudWatch metric data points.
 In this script, it is set to be the same as ALARM_EVALUATION_TIME.
+-
+- _DEFAULT_REGION_: The default AWS region to use when no region is specified.
+This avoids hardcoding specific regions.

 ### `--create` Option